maxinebaghdadi/Wine-Predictions/index.md

  We use BERT to extract descriptive terms from the Wine Reviews dataset to product prediction modelling.

 # Procedure

+1. **Reading and Cleaning the Data:** We focused in on country, description, price, province, title, variety

 ```markdown
 Syntax highlighted code block